AureliaIuliana/MosDetection/README.md

 We utilized [bam-readcount](https://github.com/genome/bam-readcount?tab=readme-ov-file) v1.0.1 to determine the count of each nucleotide in each variant position.

-The purpose of the implemented script is to reprocess the output from [bam-readcount](https://github.com/genome/bam-readcount?tab=readme-ov-file), retaining only the relevant count data.
+The implemented script reprocess [bam-readcount](https://github.com/genome/bam-readcount?tab=readme-ov-file) output, retaining only the depth, ref and alt alleles count data.
 Additionally, it incorporates supplementary information, including pedigree details, unique identifiers, and the gene symbol associated with each variant.
-This approach allows for faster detection, saving time compared to manual count detection in IGV.
+This approach allows for faster detection, saving time compared to manual count check in IGV.

 The script execution produces an Excel file composed of four sheets, dedicated to the analysis of **SNVs**, **deletions**, **insertions**, and **delins** being explored, respectively.